KRakeesh04/s1/src/content/docs/properties-of-materials/basics/11-defects-in-crystals.md

 2. Line defects / Dislocations
 3. Planar defects
 4. Bulk defects - Related to volumetric defects.
 Common for any materials.
    Example: crack, holes.
-Not covered.
+Not covered in s1.

 ## Point defects